The Fiery Feast of

 Sant Joan is also a big event in the traditionally Catalan-speaking regions of Valencia (especially Alicante) and the Baleares (especially Menorca), as well as a bit further afield in Galicia, where bonfires also play a huge role in the celebrations of San Xoán, as he’s called in Gallego.

-Some former Spanish colonies in Latin America still mark the occasion too, as do many Scandinavian and Nordic countries, particularly Sweden, where it’s probably the biggest fiesta of the year.
+Some former Spanish colonies in Latin America still mark the occasion, as do many Scandinavian and Nordic countries, particularly Sweden, where it’s probably the biggest fiesta of the year.
 Until relatively recently in Ireland, St. John’s Eve was known as Bonfire Night, especially in western counties.
 It was also customary to bathe in the sea, just like here in Catalunya, but this tradition has largely faded in recent decades.
-Maybe it was because that Atlantic sea was a bit too cold, but that’s definitely not an issue here on the Costa Brava!
+Maybe it was because the Atlantic sea was a bit too cold, but that’s definitely not an issue here on the Costa Brava!

 Fireworks